 A registered agent is a responsible third party who is registered in the state where your business entity is formed.
 The registered agent may be an individual or a business entity and is designated to receive service or process (notice of legal action) on behalf of your company.
 Some states, like Delaware, require you to have a registered agent at the time of formation and maintain one during the life of the company.

-What is the difference between a C Corp S Corp and LLC?
-The three types of entities discussed in this article (C corporation, S corporation, and LLC).
+What is the difference between a C-Corp, S-Corp, and LLC?
+The three types of entities advantages and disadvantages are examined here.

 Read and understand what you need to know when setting up an LLC and see if it’s more beneficial over starting up with a corporation.